 You should use the StaRFIshrail tags.
 These have been carefully designed to be the best compromise for all gauges of model railway - N, OO/HO and O. They have a read distance of 30mm.
+However, for Z-gauge you could use the 3mm Murata tags, available in the StaRFIshrail shop, which have a read distance of 15mm.
 If you want to try other tags, see the bottom of this page for specifications, but STaRFIshrail only guarantee that the system will work with StaRFIshrail tags, and the Murata tags mentioned at the bottom of this page.

 The StaRFIshrail tags are approximately 9mm by 6mm, and are on a 0.1mm FR4 board.
 As you will see from the various photos on this page, these fit well on anything from N to O gauge.

 The picture shows the front and back of a StaRFIshrail tag, with a section of N-gauge track for scale.

 This is where the magic happens - the communication between the Tag on your rolling stock, and the aerial.
 As everyone's layout is different, and there are different gauges and tags, you need to work out which is the most suitable position for your rolling stock.

 The picture shows the relative size of the StaRFIshrail tag, the aerial, and N-gauge track.

 The tag has to be mounted with three considerations in mind.

 1] The vertical distance between the tag and the aerial.

 2] The distance between the tag and any metal in your rolling stock.